Baeora/riot_api_tools/README.md

 `service_file  =  os.path.join(os.path.dirname(Path.cwd()), 'JSONs\\<Your Oauth2 filename>.json')`

 That **should** be everything.
 If you run into errors or spot anything that I missed, please reach out!

-## Usage
-The code that I have written here requires a Riot Production Key in order to really function properly - because of this, you won't be able to get updated data using the tools in this repo (because you'd **very** quickly run into API limits).

-**BUT**

-I've included 3 .parquet files with Ladder, SoloQ and Stage data as of `December 21, 2023`

-You can upsert these to your PostgreSQL database for now using the `update_table_` functions in `SQL.update_table`, just make sure to set `from_parquet` to `True`

-Once you've got the data in your PostgreSQL database, the world is your oyster!
-I included some miscellaneous functions that can do different things, poke around and see what you can find / build upon!

-If you're interested in more, I'll be releasing updates to this on my Patreon and I'll try to upload daily parquet updates for people who aren't able to grab a prod key (for now, until I can find a webapp solution to automate the process)

 ## License
 MIT License